jsaintro/publicnotes/3dprinting/Z Stepper Calibration.md

             3 -0.08 +0.10 +0.38 +0.64

         Note: In this case right stepper needs to be adjusted lower
-    3. Adjust rights st
+    3. Adjust rights stepper
+        - CW is lower
+        - CCW is higher
+     4. Repeat

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNjI2NzUyNDVdfQ==
+eyJoaXN0b3J5IjpbMTcyNjQyMDQzNV19
 -->